Key takeaways

 Tamiflu and neuropsychiatric disorders

-Tamiflu treatment has been associated with neurological and psychiatric adverse effects when used to prevent flu infection, particularly in children.
-Statistically, people taking Tamiflu are 1% more likely to experience these psychiatric side effects, including delusions (wrong beliefs about reality), hallucinations (hearing or seeing things that aren’t there), delirium, abnormal behaviors, and self-harm, which can sometimes be fatal.
+Tamiflu treatment has been associated with neurological and psychiatric adverse events when used to treat or prevent flu infection, particularly in children.
+Statistically, children in some studies were 50% more likely to have these symptoms if taking Tamiflu.
+Keep in mind that the risk of these symptoms is low at baseline, so the absolute increase in risk may not be substantial.
+While associated with Tamiflu in these studies, the symptoms were not definitively proven to be caused by the drug.
+The reported psychiatric symptoms have included delusions (wrong beliefs about reality), hallucinations (hearing or seeing things that aren’t there), delirium, abnormal behaviors, and self-harm, which can sometimes be fatal.
 Neurological symptoms include headache, convulsions, and shakiness.

-These psychotic and behavioral side effects usually appear early and suddenly when taking Tamiflu and are typically short-lived, often going away rapidly.
+These reported psychotic and behavioral events usually appeared early and suddenly when taking Tamiflu and were typically short-lived, often going away rapidly.
 Caregivers should carefully watch anyone taking Tamiflu for any changes in mental status, such as confusion, hallucinations, delusions, or odd behaviors, and immediately contact a healthcare provider if they are present.

 Tamiflu and vomiting

 Although Tamiflu has few side effects, the most commonly experienced ones are nausea and vomiting.
-In clinical trials, 10% of people taking Tamiflu experienced nausea compared to 6% in the placebo group and 8% experienced vomiting compared to 4% in the placebo group.
-Among children, up to 16% reported vomiting as a side effect.
+In clinical trials listed in the drug’s label, 10% of people taking Tamiflu experienced nausea compared to 6% in the placebo group, and 8% experienced vomiting compared to 3% in the placebo group.
+Among children, up to 16% reported vomiting as a side effect, while 8% of those takingthe placebo had vomiting.

 In most people taking Tamiflu, nausea and vomiting are not severe and typically start in the first two days of treatment.
 Taking Tamiflu with food or milk may decrease the likelihood or severity of these side effects.

-Most people take Tamiflu for only a few days and will experience no or only moderate side effects.
-Most temporary side effects, including headache, nausea, vomiting, and psychiatric disturbances, appear early and often improve a few days after starting treatment.
+Most people take Tamiflu for only a few days and will experience no or only modest side effects.
+Most temporary side effects, including headache, nausea, and vomiting, appear early and often improve a few days after starting treatment.
 Some side effects, such as diaper rash in infants, may be delayed and take a few days to get better.

 Abuse and dependence

 Tamiflu is not a drug that is used recreationally or that causes physical dependence.
-Typically, Tamiflu is only prescribed for five to 10 days, enough time for flu symptoms to get better.
-In some cases, however, Tamiflu can be given for six to 12 weeks to prevent flu transmission in vulnerable populations during a community outbreak or flu pandemic.
+Typically, it is only prescribed for five to ten days, enough time for flu symptoms to get better.
+In some cases, however, it can be given for six to 12 weeks to prevent flu transmission in vulnerable populations during a community outbreak or flu pandemic.
 No matter how long Tamiflu is taken, discontinuing treatment does not cause withdrawal symptoms or other adverse events.

 Overdose

-No side effects have been reported in the majority of people who have taken a Tamiflu overdose, but some people have experienced normal side effects when taking too high of a dose.
+According to the drug’s label, no side effects have been reported in the majority of people who have taken a Tamiflu overdose, but some people have experienced the drug’s common side effects when taking too high a dose.
 As with any prescription drug, get immediate medical help if there’s any suspicion of a Tamiflu overdose.

 Contraindications